adamsilver/fdpb/05-an-inbox.md

 The menu has a role of `menubar` indicating that it contains menu items.
 That's why each submit button is given a role of `menuitem`, so screen readers can announce it as a three-item menu.
 Visually the three buttons are grouped together.
 So all we've really achieved by using ARIA is to convey the meaning for screen reader users.

-When there isn't enough room to display the menu items inline, they'll stack beneath each other.
+When there isn't enough room to display the menu items inline, they'll stack beneath each other taking up a lot of space.
 To avoid this, we can use media queries and Javascript's `matchMedia` API to collapse the buttons inside a traditional menu.

 ```JS
 Menu.prototype.setupResponsiveChecks = function() {